-The duo have recently used custom circuit boards and shading in an octopi at Cannes Line Festivals in Taiwan.
+The duo has recently used custom circuit boards and shading in octopi at Cannes Line Festivals in Taiwan.
 They believe in the principle of doing something unexpected and innovating.
 Try using projection mapping and projectors for your next PowerPoint presentations they suggest.

 Final Thought: “Give ideas about cultures that are unexpected and can bring unique communities together.”